Friday, November 19, 2021

 Learning from Mistakes is Growing

-Photo by the author, 2020
+Photo by Daniela Simina, 2020

-I stopped looking up books on ‘Celtic culture’[2], and refocused instead on the ones on Irish mythology.
-I begun to realize that the teacher was right, and indeed, the powers, gods and un-gods that I wanted to know more about had to be analyzed in the context of their native mythology as opposed to taking shortcuts - finding fabricated, mishmash robot portraits of the Irish gods on flashy websites of dubious quality.
-It also dawned on me that the study of
+I stopped looking up books about so-called ‘Celtic culture' [2], and refocused instead on the ones on Irish mythology.
+I begun to realize that the teacher was right.
+The powers, gods and ungods that I wanted to learn about had to be analyzed in the context of their native mythology.
+Which meant no shortcuts, no buying into fabricated, mishmash robot portraits of the Irish gods on flashy websites of dubious quality.
+It also dawned on me that the study of mythology cannot be divorced from studying the old, modern and contempoary lore and folklore.
+I realized the neccessity to learn as much as possible about the culture itself, including getting familiar with the language.
+But I’ll come back to language a little later.

 Photo by the author, 2021

-4. I have mentioned ritual.
+I have mentioned ritual.
 I am, and have always been obsessed with doing things correctly and this applies, of course, to every aspect of my practice, including ritual.
 For a long time, my guiding principle was “do it the right way, or don’t do it at all.”
 While the intent was noble, the outcome sucked and my rigid approach backfired.

 I’ll use as an example my old approach to celebrating Summer Solstice.
-In the initial stages of figuring out who I was as a Pagan, I decided to use for my rituals a script that I had found in a neo-pagan book that I was very fond of.
+In the initial stages of figuring out my own Pagan identity, I decided to use for my rituals a script that I had found in a neo-pagan book that I was very fond of.
 Modeled as it was on the wiccan approach, the ritual presented there had many steps and involved a lot of preparations.
 As my practice shifted in time to include Irish seasonal deities, the Fairy Queens and fairy beings associated with Summer Solstice in both in Irish and Romanian traditions, my Summer Solstice ritual turned into a burdensome cacophony.
 It went something like this: I’d write down the script with all the details and the steps to follow, I’d finish all the preparations, and finally begin.
 Focused on not saying anything wrong, not doing anything wrong, focused on not omitting anything, I had no mental space, no emotional availability, and no energy left to feel the very magic I was aiming to create.
 Many times I wasn’t even sure whether I truly did connect with the Powers I had invited.
 I caught myself on a couple of occasions just wanting the ‘celebration’ to be over.

 Samhain altar.
 Photo by the author, 2021